7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Configure-And-Manage-Virtual-Networks/Azure-Administration-Configure-Virtual-Networks.md

 172.16.0.0/12 | None
 192.168.0.0/16 | None
 100.64.0.0/10 | None
-Defaults can be overidden!
+Defaults can be overridden!

 Custom routes:
 - Create a user-defined route
 	- Virtual appliance: Firewall, NIC of VM for IP forwarding or Private IP of a Load Balancer
 	- Virtual Network Gateway: VPN hops
-	- Virtual Network: Override System defaults withiin a Vnet
+	- Virtual Network: Override System defaults within a Vnet
 	- Internet
 	- None
 - Border Gateway Protocol (BGP) - Used to transfer data and information between different host gateways
-	- Typically use of a BGP is to advertise on-premises routes to Azure when you're connected to an Azure datacenter through Azure ExpressRoute
+	- Typically use of a BGP is to advertise on-premises routes to Azure when you're connected to an Azure data centre through Azure ExpressRoute

-Create a Route Table and a Custom Route - Prvate Subnets, IP forwarding
+Create a Route Table and a Custom Route - Private Subnets, IP forwarding
 ```powershell
 # Create a Route Table
 az network route-table create \